faizshukri/phpquran/README.md

    Default limits per query are `15 ayah` and `3 translations`.

+4. `structure`

+   Structure of the data.
+Default is `minimal` which remove all unnecessary parent. `fixed` will make structure more consistent.

 ### Console

 PHP Quran also ship a binary file to be used in console.
 You can access directly from `vendor/bin/quran`, or if you want to access it from anywhere, you can install PHP Quran globally and put your composer global directory path to your working environment's `$PATH`.